 It didn't work.
 The state underestimated my commitment to truth and protecting the people of Florida.
 They offered a bribe; I didn't take it.
 They smeared me; I fought back and proved my case.
 A corrupt government was never going to scare me into silence when truth was on my side.
-Eventually, even the state's Inspector General's office substantiated everything i said happened, granting me legal whistleblower protection.
+Eventually, even the state's Inspector General's office granted me legal whistleblower protection.

 With the support of my husband, Jacob, a biostatistician and public health researcher, and my two amazing kids - Jack and Evelyn - I am ready to continue to serve the people of Florida, stand up to corruption, and fight for what's right.